BhushG/KeygenPOC/README.md

 # KeygenPOC
-This is just a POC project
+This is just a POC project.
 keygen.sh is software licensing API